vitiral/artifact/src/cmd/data/tutorial.md

 Purpose statements are important because they document why your project even exists -- something that is important to know as you develop it!
-Without high-level requirements, it is easy to loose sight of what your project is trying to accomplish and can be difficult to keep track of which features are useful and which are not.
+Without them, it can be easy to loose sight of what your project is trying to accomplish and can be difficult to keep track of which features are useful and which are not.

 In addition, purpose statements allow you to specify what your project will